IBRice101/IBRice101.github.io/HacksocWiki/linux-commands.md

 `cd` stands for change directory, this is the standard navigation command and allows you to traverse your entire filesystem (provided you have the ability to access it all).

-There are various options you can give it, that can all be used in tandem with one another, for example, starting from the home directory, you can cd into Documents by typing `cd Documents`, then you can return to the home directory either by typing `cd ../` (with `../` being the option for go out one directory) or `cd ~`, where `~` is the symbol specifically for the home directory.
+There are various options you can give it, that can all be used in tandem with one another, for example, starting from the home directory, you can change directory into Documents by typing `cd Documents`, then you can return to the home directory either by typing `cd ../` (with `../` being the option for go out one directory) or `cd ~`, where `~` is the symbol specifically for the home directory.
 Additionally you can specify absolute paths from root by beginning your command with `/`, for example `cd /var/tmp` takes you first to root (symbolised as `/`), then to the `var` subdirectory, and finally to the `tmp` subdirectory.

 ![changing directories to move all around the filesystem](../media/HacksocWiki/cd.png)